jaycody/web-app-tests/README.md

 _________________________

-###Assessment Phase for the new Automation Engineer
+###Part 2:  Assessment Phase for the new Automation Engineer
 1. Learn who's who.
     - introductions, roles, responsibilties
 2. Learn the workflow and generate a UI sketch